joncrain/joncrain.github.io/_posts/2018-11-30-creating-munkireport-modules.md

 categories: macOS munkireport
 ---

 Recent changes with munkireport have decoupled the modules from the core of the munkireport project.
 Many thanks to Arjen van Bochoven (@bochoven) for all the hard work in bringing this to reality.
-I seemed to have pick an interesting time to learn how to create modules and I wanted to share some things I've learned along the way.
+I've seemed to pick an interesting time to learn how to create modules and I wanted to share some things I've learned along the way.
 Also big thanks to John Eberle (@tuxudo) and Zack McCauley (@zack_mccauley) for their help and patience getting me this far.

 # Setup a Dev Environment